campbellthomas1/sql-challenge/README.md

 # sql-challenge

-## In this challenge I took data from 6 excel files from a fictional company and gave an analysis on them.
+## In this challenge I took data from 6 csv files from a fictional company and gave an analysis on them.
 I engineered and modeled the data as well.
 I:

 - Listed the employee number, last name, first name, sex, and salary of each employee.
 - Listed the first name, last name, and hire date for the employees who were hired in 1986.